SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Configuration_Files/User.md

 {
   // The network port for this WilmerAI instance to listen on.
   "port": 5006,
+  // If true, LLM responses are streamed incrementally back to the client.
+  "stream": true,
   // If true, bypasses routing and uses 'customWorkflow' for all requests.
   "customWorkflowOverride": false,
   // The workflow to use when 'customWorkflowOverride' is true.